How To Start Breastfeeding: You Can Actually Plan It Out!

 Foods That Boost Breatmilk Supply

 Find out about foods that boost lactation, before delivery and you can start taking them a few weeks before labor sets in.
 Do check with your gynecologist before eating any new foods, though.
 Some herbs and foods that are believed to boost breast-milk supply are.

 - Methi (fenugreek)

 - Nuts such as almonds and cashew

 - Lentils (especially masoor dal)

-Breastfeeding is not just a way to provide nutrition to your baby, but a way to bond with him, and give him the security he needs.
-So above all, enjoy the sweet moments of togetherness with your baby.
-We wish you a happy and healthy motherhood!
+Breastfeeding is not just a way to provide nutrition, but a way to bond with your baby, and give him/her that feeling of security.
+So, enjoy the sweet moments of togetherness with your baby.
+I wish you a happy and healthy motherhood!

 Have any tips to prepare for breastfeeding?
 Share them with us in the comments section!